 On September 10, 1965, Fiona Campbell, a 30-year-old tourist from Glasgow, visited Caerlaverock Castle with her husband, Robert, during a weekend trip.

-The developed photo, processed on September 15, 1965, showed a blurred shape resembling a woman, analyzed by local photographer James Kerr as unexplainable.
-Campbell reported a sudden chill and unease, noting the figure’s melancholy expression.
+The developed photograph, processed on September 15, 1965, showed a blurred form resembling a woman, which local photographer James Kerr deemed inexplicable.
+Campbell reported a sudden chill and unease, noting the entity’s melancholy expression.

 Her account, published in the Dumfries Courier on September 20, 1965, drew 50 visitors to the castle the following weekend, cementing the Green Lady’s modern fame.